pavpanchekha/typed.py/README.rst

 Multiple Dispatch and Inquisitive Types for Python
 ==================================================

+**Warning**: This code is deprecated and will not be maintained.
+If you would like types for Python, please check out Mypy.

 ``typed.py`` implements multimethods (also known as multiple dispatch) for Python.
 However, instead of basing the types used for dispatch on the standard Python class system, ``typed.py`` uses a method called `inquisitive